 1. Can I really not wash Non-Superwash?

 Yes – but carefully!
-Hand wash in lukewarm water with some wool detergent is completely sufficient.
+Hand Wash in lukewarm water with some Wool Wash is completely sufficient.
 Important: do not rub or wring, otherwise the material felts.

-2. Is Superwash worth it if I knit many everyday items?
+2. Is Superwash worth it if I knit a lot of everyday items?

 Yes, absolutely.
 If you knit for children or everyday use, the easy-care option is often more practical.